zzehli/study-notes/ml/ml.md

         * *vector database*: find vectors closest to the query
         * search algo in vector database is hard, can use k-nearest neighbors, but computational intense
         * more details about vector db: https://zilliz.com/learn/vector-index
-        * evaluate retrievers: context and recall
+        * evaluate retrievers: precision and recall
-            * context: what percentage of the documents retrieved are relevant to the query
+            * precision: what percentage of the documents retrieved are relevant to the query
             * recall: out of all documents related to the query, what percentage is retrieved
         * performance and cost
             * performance compromise of embeddings: added latency by query embedding and vector search might be minimal compared to the total RAG latency